slackorama/tidybz2/README.markdown

 TODO
 ----

 Fix up the keyboard shortcut display.
-It's using a lowly JavaScript alert right now and it's getting a bit cramped.
+It's using a lowly gitJavaScript alert right now and it's getting a bit cramped.